sgbaird/honegumi/docs/index.md

 Use Honegumi with ChatGPT to create non-halucinatory, custom Bayesian optimization scripts.
 See an [example ChatGPT transcript](https://chat.openai.com/share/f1169938-f891-4060-8034-b137e82cd5af) and the two-minute video below.
 ```

 While Large Language Models excel at pattern recognition, they often struggle to create reliable Bayesian optimization scripts from scratch.
 Honegumi complements LLMs by providing validated templates that can then be customized through LLM assistance.
-Watch below as we demonstrate this workflow by optimizing a cookie recipe using Honegumi and ChatGPT Plus:
+Watch below as we demonstrate this workflow by optimizing a cookie recipe using Honegumi and ChatGPT:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rnI2BvGgP9o?si=HGODRbP19MlkC662" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>